ktos/Eleia/README.md

 and send me a pull request.

 Every PR must be built and tested on Azure Pipelines, it is done automatically.

+Published versions are built on Azure Pipelines on every new tag, I am using SemVer to versioning releases.